What We’re Doing

 Solar: Hot Water Pilot Test

 Salt Lake City is pilot testing the use of solar hot water in one of the City’s fire stations.
 Because fire stations use high volumes of hot water every day, significant energy can be saved by using the sun’s energy to heat the water instead of natural gas.
 In 2011, Salt Lake City installed its first solar hot water system on Fire Station #8, adjacent to the Spring Mobile Baseball Stadium on 1300 South.
 To date, the City has saved $574 in energy costs.
-See how the system is performing right now.

-Turning Methane into Energy
+Turning Methane into Energy at the Water Reclamation Facility (2005)

 Salt Lake City’s Public Utilities Department began capturing methane, a byproduct of wastewater treatment, at the City’s wastewater plant in 2005.
 This methane is used to power two large electrical generators, generating both electricity and heat needed to power treatment plant operations.
 Today, this co-gen facility produces almost 6 million kilowatt hours of electricity per year, reducing the City’s GHG emissions by 2,700 tons annually.